webjr0qdio/marketplace-market-archetyp/README.md

-Update:  07/04/2025 04-25 Fantastic!
-The link is now responsive and working.
+Update:  07 July Hey everyone, the broken link has been fixed.